 Solutions for a Declining Fertility Rate

 Other countries offer more creative solutions.
-Russia pays mothers $10,000 for a second child.
-Singapore pays $9,000 for a second child, and $18,000 for a third.
-France offers free day-care centers.
+Russia began to pay mothers $10,000 for a second or subsequent child in 2007.
+Singapore pays $8,000 for a first and second child and $10,000 for each subsequent child.
+France offers free daycare centers.

-The second is to boost immigration.
-Newcomers to a country are more likely to be younger.
-Once established, they are more likely to have children.
+The second solution is to boost immigration.
+Newcomers to a country are more likely to be younger and are more likely to have children once they’re established.

 The Bottom Line

-U.S. birth rates are declining.
-This is cause for concern because an aging population puts a strain on the economy.
-Social security and health care expenses, for instance, significantly eat into the nation’s income if this is not balanced by taxes from a sizable working age group.
+- U.S. birth rates are declining.
+This trend is cause for concern because an aging population puts a strain on the economy.
+Social Security and health care expenses significantly eat into the nation’s income if this isn’t balanced by taxes from a sizable working-age group.

-To address the situation, the United States may do two things.
+- The United States can do two main things to address the situation.
 First, the government can encourage more births by dispensing more tax credits per family to boost income.
 Second, it can open its doors to more immigrants.